pacmaninbw/ExperimentSimpleBkLibInvTool/README.md

 4. Run
 # Known Issues:
 1. While there are models and views there is no controller.
 This limits some of the functionality and will be corrected in a later version or another repository.
-2. Add Book does not update the database yet.
-The controls are all in place, and all data is stored in the in memory models.
-All other models update the database, several new models have been added to implement Add Book.
-3. All Add dialogs are implemented except for Add Book.
+2. Avery basic add book is implemented, this is author, title, genre, and format.
+Trying to set the status or condition will cause the tool to crash.
-4. The entire user interface is clunky and not in its final form.
+3. The entire user interface is clunky and not in its final form.
 # A Note on the user interface
 I am not and never have been a graphic artist.
 I realize that the Add Book Dialog is crowded and too busy.
 I would value input on what might make it more attractive to users.
 The application may need a few more dialogs such as Buy Book, and Describe Book.